 NOTE: Do Not Turn On The Oven.

-After 10 minutes of steaming, we can finally turn the oven on and set the temperature to 400°F. Bake loaves for 30 to 35 minutes.
+After 10 minutes of steaming, we can finally turn the oven on and set the temperature to 400°F. Bake loaves for 30 to 35 minutes (this includes the preheating process).

 Removing Fresh Baked Water Bread (Pan de Agua) from Oven!

 Cut a slice of bread with a serrated knife.
-The bread is airy and fluffy on the inside.
+The bread is airy and fluffy on the inside with a chewy texture.
 This is our Pan de Agua (Water Bread).

 Click on the button below to watch my YouTube Video on How to Prepare Water Bread (Pan de Agua)!